wintertideheir/virtuous-hummingbird/doc/requirements/prd.md

 A Protestant work ethic requires the hard work needed to make use of virtue ethics.

 ### Target Use Cases

+Our target demographic will likely have problems efficiently managing their time.
+In many cases, a combination of a calendar, task-list, and time-tracker can help plan, prioritize, and track their activities.
+As the the number and variety of activities increases, however, optimally prioritizing them becomes more difficult.
+Virtue ethics can help this problem by offering a long-term, continuous, and simple method of organization.

+First, these activities must be integrated into a tree of virtues.
+A virtue is a trait with an associated pattern of behavior.
+Because nearly all virtues are done for the sake of other virtues, we can represent virtues as a two-dimensional node graph.
+The user constructs these virtue trees, assigns initial weights, and then begins recording the consequences of activities.

+Virtuous Hummingbird will then learn which virtues the user values the most and present a set of activities that best reflect the virtue tree.
+In essence, Virtuous Hummingbird is a form of machine learning applied to task prioritization with an element of deliberation.
+By combining hard work and automation, task prioritization is easy.

 ### Competing and Comparable Products
 ## Product Overview
 ## Product Requirements